PebbleSeizureDetect/PebbleSeizureDetect/README.md

 Despite this list of potential issues, we have been using the app for over a year and it has performed very well for us.
 We hope that it does the same for you.

-<h4>DISCLAIMER</h4>

-The short version: I am not some big corporation, and I am releasing this software for free.
-Please don't sue me if it doesn't work :)  I've done my best to make it work well, but there certainly will be flaws.

-The legalese version: THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 <h4>INSTRUCTIONS</h4>

 So how do you get it working?
 If you have read the list of potential issues, you agree to the disclaimer above, and you possess all of the listed requirements, you can get "Pebble Seizure Detect" working on your Pebble by following the steps below.
 And don't worry, no knowledge of programming or code is needed to do this!
 Just follow these steps carefully: